"Marching Bear Mounds in Summer" by NPS Photo , public domain

 holds 206 known prehistoric mounds,

-ers are conical, linear, or compound
+are conical, linear, or compound (left to

-(left to right in the bird’s-eye diagrams
+right in the bird’s-eye diagrams below).

-below).
-Little Bear effigy mound
+Little Bear effigy mound (right) is near

-(right) is near Fire Point.
+Fire Point.

-NPS / Michael Hampshire
+NPS / MICHAEL HAMPSHIRE

 Conical